 In his first State of the State Address, delivered on February 12, 2019, Governor Newsom laid out a new direction for delta conveyance and expressed support for a revised conveyance project consisting of a single tunnel.
 DWR assessed the nature and extent of any new permit and planning work that may be necessary as a result of the Governor's statements.
 On April 29, 2019, Governor Newsom issued Executive Order N-10-19, which detailed his new policy direction regarding water issues in the state, including Delta conveyance, and directed several state agencies to take action implementing his policies.
 On May 2, 2019, DWR took several actions as a result of the Executive Order, including rescinding all project approvals for the California WaterFix and withdrawing its Petition for Change in Points of Diversion and Rediversion and Application for Section 401 Certification.
 This withdrawal ended the water rights hearing before the SWRCB.
-On several dates in July 2019, DWR and all plaintiffs in the coordinated actions filed requests for dismissal in the various coordinated lawsuits.
-The court thereafter dismissed the coordinated lawsuits.
+On several dates in July 2019, DWR and all plaintiffs in the coordinated lawsuits.
 On August 23, 2019, ten plaintiff groups filed motions for attorney fees and memoranda of costs.
 On January 9, 2020, the Sacramento Superior Court denied all plaintiff's motions and the hearing, originally set for January 10, 2020 was taken off calendar as no parties requested oral argument.
 As of April 15, 2020, six parties have filed motions of appeal of the Sacramento Superior Court's January 9, 2020 ruling.